UTIs are commonly caused by sex, exercise, or triggered by menopause

 - Urinate when you feel the need, try not to hold it.

 Certain behaviors put you at risk, which we define as sexual activity, prolonged physical activity, or extended periods without a shower.
 Drink Uqora immediately (1 hour or less) after these activities to maintain urinary health when you’re vulnerable.
 Uqora takes into effect during your next urination.
+If you need more consistent coverage, common for post-menopausal women and elderly women, drink Uqora daily for the defense you need against UTIs.

 For a full, cited, scientific description of Urinary Tract Infections and the Uqora product, please click here.